top of page

 Explore our comprehensive trust planning services tailored to safeguard your digital and virtual assets.
 Secure your legacy with Cornerstone Legal PLLC.

-Transferring digital assets—especially cryptocurrency wallets and password-protected accounts—creates a paradox where a Trust can transfer legal ownership, but not the private keys needed for access.
-A modern Digital Asset Trust resolves this by pairing fiduciary authority (financial power) with cryptographic security through a “dual-key” structure that separates legal rights from technical access.
+Transferring digital assets—especially cryptocurrency wallets and password-protected accounts—creates a paradox where a Trust can transfer legal ownership, but not the private keys needed for access without breaching the security of that blockchain.
+A Digital Asset Trust resolves this by pairing fiduciary authority (financial power) with cryptographic security through a “dual-key” structure that separates legal rights from technical access.

 E-Commerce Revenue